 - A. Cell phones are to be turned off, and put away; their use will not be allowed during school hours except as specified in this policy.
-Examples of cell phone use include, but are not limited to, using the phone to make a phone call, texting, sending pictures, looking up information on the internet, and/or accessing social media. - B. Inappropriate use will result in progressive consequences as follows: - 1.
-1st Offense: - The cell phone will be confiscated and turned into the main office. - The student will be allowed to take the battery out of the phone. - The student will be allowed to pick up the phone at the end of the school day. - 2.
-2nd Offense: - The cell phone will be confiscated and turned into the main office. - The student will be allowed to take the battery out of the phone. - The student's parent will be required to pick up the phone OR the student will be assigned two (2) after school detentions.
-Office staff/administration will NOT be obligated to notify parents that the cell phone is in the office; the STUDENT will have to tell his/her parents - 3.
-3rd Offense: - The cell phone will be confiscated and turned into the main office. - The student will be allowed to take the battery out of the phone. - The student's parent MUST pick up the phone.
-Office staff/administration will NOT be obligated to notify parents that the cell phone is in the office; the STUDENT will have to tell his/her parents. - The student will be assigned two (2) after school detentions. - 4.
-4th Offense: - The student will not be allowed to possess the cell phone during school hours. - Other consequences as determined appropriate by school administration, including confiscation of the cell phone. - C. A student's count of cell phone infractions will be "reset" at the beginning of the 2nd semester. - D. If a student refuses to turn in his/her cell phone immediately when asked to do so by a staff member, he/she will be considered insubordinate and, at the least, be assigned 1 day of in-school suspension.
+Examples of cell phone use include, but are not limited to, using the phone to make a phone call, texting, sending pictures, looking up information on the internet, and/or accessing social media. - B. Inappropriate use will result in progressive consequences as follows:

+1. 1st Offense:

+- The cell phone will be confiscated and turned into the main office. - The student will be allowed to pick up the phone at the end of the school day.

+2. 2nd Offense:

+- The cell phone will be confiscated and turned into the main office. - The student's parent will be required to pick up the phone OR the student will be assigned two (2) after school detentions.
+Office staff/administration will NOT be obligated to notify parents that the cell phone is in the office; the STUDENT will have to tell his/her parents

+3. 3rd Offense:

+- The cell phone will be confiscated and turned into the main office. - The student's parent MUST pick up the phone.
+Office staff/administration will NOT be obligated to notify parents that the cell phone is in the office; the STUDENT will have to tell his/her parents. - The student will be assigned two (2) after school detentions.

+4. 4th Offense:

+- The student will not be allowed to possess the cell phone during school hours. - Other consequences as determined appropriate by school administration, including confiscation of the cell phone. - C. A student's count of cell phone infractions will be "reset" at the beginning of the 2nd semester. - D. If a student refuses to turn in his/her cell phone immediately when asked to do so by a staff member, he/she will be considered insubordinate and, at the least, be assigned 1 day of in-school suspension.
 Repeat offenders will face additional, stiffer consequences. - E. Students MUST realize if they use their cell phone to engage in bullying, intimidation, or harassment of others, their phone and its contents, may be subject to confiscation and review by school administration, in accordance with the Dignity for All Students Act and NYS Law.
-If determined that the phone has been used for activities that are illegal or criminal, it may be turned over to the police. - F. Students caught calling parents for early dismissal without permission of the school nurse or administration, are subject to disciplinary actions, including in-school suspension. - G. Students MUST understand they may be subject to serious disciplinary actions if they are caught taking pictures/videos of other students or staff members, and then transmitting and/or posting those pictures/videos.
+If determined that the phone has been used for activities that are illegal or criminal, it may be turned over to the police. - F. Students caught calling parents for early dismissal without permission of the school nurse or administration, are subject to disciplinary actions, including in-school suspension.
+Students are prohibited from using their cell phone to order food or receive other deliveries during regular school hours. - G. Students MUST understand they may be subject to serious disciplinary actions if they are caught taking pictures/videos of other students or staff members, and then transmitting and/or posting those pictures/videos.